m-mdy-m/web-app-instagram/README.md

 # Description of the project:
 <p>Hello !!!
-This project is my first project with Tylonid and this is a prototype of a fake and fictional site from the Instagram web application with the ability to comment and change photos and post different types of posts with desired photos and profiles..</p>
+This project is my first project with tailwind and this is a prototype of a fake and fictional site from the Instagram web application with the ability to comment and change photos and post different types of posts with desired photos and profiles..</p>

 ## A picture of the  `project`: